 It’s very easy to identify poor grips at a custom fitting and get them replaced with ones that not only fit the size of your hands well but also feel better.

-However even with grip changes it can be a bit more complex than at first appears.
+However even with grip changes it can be a bit more complex than it first appears.

 And that is because of weight.

-A big change to the weight of a golf club can lead to big differences in the results of golf shots.
+A big change in the weight of a golf club can lead to big differences in the results of golf shots.